jemus42/tRakt/README.md

 ### Use my apps client.id

-If you don't want to create an app, I've been told it's okay to supply my app's client.id, so you can run the following:
+If you don't want to create an app, I've been told it's okay to supply my app's `client.id`, so you can run the following:

 `get_trakt_credentials(client.id = "12fc1de7671c7f2fb4a8ac08ba7c9f45b447f4d5bad5e11e3490823d629afdf2")`